mdunn85/urlshortner/README.md

 ## Setup

-The site can be run on Docker or valet
+The site can be run on docker or valet.
+To run on docker run the following commands in the projects root directory.

 ### Build the Dockerfile